TravelMedEvidence. Expertise. Safer travel.

 Mosquito protection

-Mosquito-bite prevention is essential in southern regions where malaria is present.
-Risk concentrates in the rainy season (July–October).
+Mosquito-bite prevention is essential, particularly in southern regions where malaria is present and risk concentrates in the rainy season (July–October).
+Use DEET or picaridin repellent, long clothing, and an insecticide-treated bed net, alongside chemoprophylaxis where indicated.
+Dengue also circulates.

 Sources